palbock/RedHat/Guide.md

 </server>
 ```

-OBS!
+NB!
 Using `wget` to download artifacts from Nexus does not work on Nexus 3, only Nexus 2.

 # Sonarqube